If you’re here to learn how to make money blogging, then you’re in the right place.

 For example, here's a snapshot of my Bluehost affiliate revenue for the month of February 2019 where I generated $43,510.00 in referral fees from them...

 What I like most about affiliate programs, are that they skip the cold reach out phase that other channels like sponsorships and freelancing require.
-Plus, a lot of affiliate programs are well-automated to get you onboard and promoting quickly.
+Plus, a lot of affiliate programs (even ones with monthly payment web hosting plans) are well-automated to get you onboard and promoting quickly.

 Much like sponsorships, you're getting paid to recommend a product to your readers.
 The best part about affiliate programs is that many companies offer them.
-From the Amazon Affiliate Program to Target to eBay, all the way down to your little budding eCommerce companies looking to jump on the sponsor train, there are tons of options for joining profitable affiliate programs.
+From the Amazon Affiliate Program to Target to eBay, all the way down to your little budding eCommerce companies with high-converting landing pages looking to jump on the affiliate train, there are tons of options for joining profitable affiliate programs.

 For more on how to get started with generating affiliate income, check out this epic guest post about affiliate marketing here on my blog.